Jaidevtyagi/pythoncode/README.md

-here are some sample python basic codes
+and here we are again